magento/devdocs/guides/v2.0/config-guide/prod/single-machine-deployment.md

 1. Log in to your production server as, or switch to, the [Magento file system owner][10].

-2. Change directory to where Magento is installed:
+2. Change directory to the Magento base directory:

         cd <Magento base directory>